Congestion pricing in New York City: Economic effects

 Broadway theatre ticket sales increased after the toll was implemented.
 Most restaurant owners in the toll zone reported that their business remained unchanged, while others said that their vendors had raised prices or that patronage had decreased.
+Between the third quarters of 2023 and 2025, the rate of vacant storefronts in the toll zone declined more substantially than overall vacancy rates in Manhattan or citywide, although vacancy rates in the toll zone remained high compared to the rest of the borough and city.
+Sales tax revenue in the city also increased 6.3% from 2024 to 2025.